dsccommunity/DFSDsc/README.md

 #### Parameters
 * **GroupName**: The name of the Replication Group.
 Required.
 * **Ensure**: Ensures that Replication Group connection is either Absent or Present.
 Required.
 * **SourceComputerName**: The name of the Replication Group source computer for the connection.
+This can be specified using either the ComputerName or FQDN name for the member.
+If an FQDN name is used and the DomainName parameter is set, the FQDN domain name must match.
 Required.
 * **DestinationComputerName**: The name of the Replication Group destination computer for the connection.
+This can be specified using either the ComputerName or FQDN name for the member.
+If an FQDN name is used and the DomainName parameter is set, the FQDN domain name must match.
 Required.
 * **Description**: A description for the Replication Group connection.
 Optional.
 * **DisableConnection**: Set to $true to disable this connection.
 Optional.
 * **RDCDisable**: Set to $true to disable remote differention compression on this connection.
 Optional.